-(Simsbury, CT – May 22, 2011) – Connecticut Main Street Center (CMSC) has announced that four Connecticut Main Street organizations have been accredited as 2011 National Main Street Programs for meeting organizational performance standards set by the National Trust Main Street Center.
+(Hartford, CT – April 5, 2012) – Connecticut Main Street Center (CMSC) has announced that four Connecticut Main Street organizations have been accredited as 2012 National Main Street Programs for meeting organizational performance standards set by the National Trust Main Street Center.
 New London Main Street, Simsbury Main Street Partnership, Upper Albany Main Street (Hartford), and Main Street Waterbury have been recognized for outstanding accomplishments toward the goal of revitalizing their historic main street districts following the Main Street methodology.
 The announcement was made earlier today at the 2012 National Main Streets Conference in Baltimore.

 “We congratulate this year’s accredited National Main Street Programs for meeting our established performance standards,” said Doug Loescher, director of the National Trust Main Street Center.
 “Rebuilding a district’s economic health and maintaining that success requires broad-based community involvement and support, in addition to establishing a solid organization with sound management that is committed to long-term success.”